 Resume/Cover Letter Review

-Students may drop off resumes or cover letters at the Career Resources Center.
-It will be critiqued and returned to you within an agreen upon time frame.
+Students may send their resume or cover letter to the Career Resource Center to be reviewed and critiqued.
+It will be returned within an agreed upon time frame.

 Panels, Programs and Workshops

-We also schedule skills workshops designed to help prepare students for the job search process.
-These topics of these sessions are continually evolving but have included presentations on: Resumes and Cover Letters, Interviewing Skills, and Job-Search Strategies.
+We also conduct skills workshops designed to help prepare students for the job search process.
+The topics of these sessions are continually evolving but have included presentations on: Resumes and Cover Letters, Interviewing Skills, and Networking.

 Recruitment & Interview Programs

-- search all of our employers participating in on-campus, off-campus and resume collection programs.
+- Search employers participating in on-campus, off-campus and resume collection programs.
 Also, search all employers submitting job postings;

-- post their resume to the Web in a downloadable PDF format and submit it to Career Resources electronically to be sent to employers;
+- Post a resume to Symplicity in a downloadable PDF format and submit it to be sent electronically to employers;

-The Career Resources Center receives job postings from employers throughout the year.
+The Career Resource Center receives job postings from employers throughout the year.
 These notices are for summer positions, permanent positions, and positions which are part-time during the academic year.
-They are located in the Job Bank at: https://law-stcl-csm.symplicity.com/students.
+They are located on Symplicity at: https://law-stcl-csm.symplicity.com/students.

-Some employers request that the Career Resources Center collect the resumes of interested students and forward the resumes to them in one packet.
-Students will be notified of employers though Symplicity.
+Some employers request that the Career Resource Center collect the resumes of interested students and forward the resumes on to them.
+Students will be notified of these opportunities though Symplicity.

-During the fall of your second and third year, many employers will interview students on-campus.
-If you choose to participate, you will find a list of participating employers at: https://law-stcl-csm.symplicity.com/students.
+During the spring of each year of law school, and the fall of the second and third year of law school, employers have the opportunity to interview students through the On-Campus Recruitment program.
+If students choose to participate, instructions, requirements, guidelines and a list of participating employers can be reviewed at: https://law-stcl-csm.symplicity.com/students.

 Telephone, Fax, Copier, Scanner, and Computer

-Students may make any job-related telephone calls, both local and long distance, free of charge.
-Students may also use the fax machine, copier, scanner, and computers for job search purposes.
+Students may make job-related telephone calls in the Career Resource Center.
+Students may also use the fax machine, copier, scanner, and computers in the Career Resource Center for job search purposes.